 - Overweight and obesity.
 Older men who are overweight or have obesity have a higher risk of getting breast cancer than men at a normal weight.

 Men diagnosed with male breast cancer at an early stage have a good chance for a cure.
-Treatment typically involves surgery to remove the breast tissue.
+Treatment typically involves surgery to remove the breast tissue involved.
 Other treatments, such as chemotherapy and radiation therapy, may be recommended based on your particular situation.

-Be sure to consult with your physician if you think you have risk factors.
-Should members of your family have had a history of breast or ovarian cancer, or a known BRCA1 or BRCA2 mutation, share this information with your doctor.
-Your doctor may refer you for genetic counseling.
-Mutations in the BRCA1 and BRCA2 genes can increase the risk of breast cancer, high-grade prostate cancer, and pancreatic cancer.
+If there is family history of breast or ovarian cancer, or a known gene mutation such as BRCA1 or BRCA2, physicians may make referral for genetic counseling.
+Genetic mutations particularly in the BRCA1 and BRCA2 genes can increase the risk of breast cancer, high-grade prostate cancer, and pancreatic cancer.